 authorized business purpose.

-The State of Missouri has a contract in effect with
+The State of Missouri has a contract with Enterprise Rental

-Enterprise Rental Car, and university employees needing a rental car should
+Car, and university employees needing a rental car should first check with

-first check with Enterprise and request the State of Missouri rate.
-If
+Enterprise and request the State of Missouri rate.

-cost effective, traveling employees may rent a car through Enterprise Rental
+If cost effective, traveling employees may rent a car through Enterprise

-rather than drive their personal vehicle or a fleet vehicle.
-Employees
+Rental rather than drive their personal vehicle or a fleet vehicle.

-renting cars for university business within the state of Missouri with only
+Employees renting cars for university business within the state of Missouri with only university employees

-university employees riding in the vehicle should select CDW coverage on the
+riding in the vehicle should select CDW coverage on the rental contract.

-rental car is used for both personal and business travel, then the rental fee
+car is used for both personal and business travel, then the rental fee should be

 Travelers who use a personal vehicle to travel on